OxyContin (Oxycodone) : Difference Between Smoking & Snorting

 OxyContin is a long-acting formulation of oxycodone, designed to treat pain for about 12 hours, but it can vary depending on the dose.
 This medication helps manage pain that is severe enough that it warrants daily, around-the-clock treatment.
 Many times OxyContin is prescribed if the person’s pain isn’t effectively managed by non-opioid treatments or short-acting opioids.
 Many people abuse oxycodone because of its euphoric and calming effects.
 It is a powerfully addictive drug that can be difficult to quit once you develop a pattern of problematic Oxycontin abuse.1

-To ingest all of the oxycodone in OxyContin at once, the pill is often crushed or dissolved.
-When the pill is crushed, a person struggling with oxycodone addiction may snort it or smoke it.
-Both of these methods of ingestion force the drug to act rapidly on the body and can lead to serious side effects
+In order to enhance the high and bypass the time-release formula, the pill is often crushed and snorted or smoked.
+Both of these methods of ingestion force the drug to act rapidly on the body and can lead to serious side effects.

 Side effects from ingesting large doses of oxycodone include: